-\paragraph{Random Forest:} \textsc{rf} has been successfully used in \cite{kell2018segmenting} for \textsc{stlf} on clusters of household with accurate results motivating us to compare it with \textsc{fmf}.
-Two essential hyperparameters for \textsc{rf} are 'maximum attributes used in the individual tree' and the 'total number of trees', which are tuned using the validation set.
-As we increase the number of trees, the error starts decreasing, as shown in Figure \ref{random_forest_hyper_parameter}(b).
+Two essential hyperparameters for \textsc{rf} are 'maximum number of attributes used in a tree' and the 'the number of trees', which are tuned using a validation set.
+As we increase the number of trees the error decreases, as shown in Figure \ref{random_forest_hyper_parameter}(b).
 Due to computational constraints, we select $100$ trees, and the maximum attributes used in each decision tree are $29$.
-This attributes count is chosen using the grid search on the validation set with mean squared error (\textsc{mse}) as error metric.
-In Figure \ref{random_forest_hyper_parameter} (a), \textsc{mse} has the least value against the attribute count of $29$.
+This attributes count is chosen using grid search on the validation set with (\textsc{mse}) as error metric.
+In Figure \ref{random_forest_hyper_parameter} (a), \textsc{mse} has least value against the attribute count of $29$.
 Since \textsc{rf} is invariant to scaling, we used Table \ref{hyper_parameters_description} features without scaling.
-A separate model is learned (with different hyperparameters) for each household in each dataset.
+A separate model is learned (with different hyperparameters) for each consumer in each dataset.